RouterRetriever: Routing over a Mixture of Expert Embedding Models: Router Retriever

 \section{Router Retriever}

-In this section, we introduce \ours, a retrieval model composed of a base retrieval model and \textit{multiple} domain-specific experts~(gates).
+In this section, we introduce \ours, a retrieval model composed of a base retrieval model and multiple domain-specific experts.
 As shown in Figure~\ref{fig:ours}, for a given input query, \textcircled{1} the most appropriate embedding is selected using a routing mechanism.
-Then, \textcircled{2} the query embedding is generated by passing the query through the selected gate alongside the base encoder.
+Then, \textcircled{2} the query embedding is generated by passing the query through the selected expert alongside the base encoder.

-In the offline time, we train the \textbf{experts~(gates)} with domain-specific training datasets and construct a \textbf{pilot embedding library}.
-This library contains pairs of pilot embeddings for each domain along with the corresponding expert trained on that domain.
-Please note that this process is performed only once.
-During inference (online time), when given an input query, a \textbf{routing mechanism} determines the appropriate expert.
-We calculate the similarity score between the input query embedding and the pilot embeddings in the pilot embedding library, and then choose the expert with the highest average similarity score.
+During training, we fix the base retrieval model and only finetune the specialized experts, one for each target domain using domain-specific training data.
+We use Contriever~\citep{izacard2021unsupervised} as our base encoder, and our experts are parameter-efficient LoRA~\citep{Hu2021LoRALA} modules.
+We also pre-compute for each domain a set of representative \emph{pilot embeddings} that will help us route queries to appropriate experts.
+We refer to the mappings between pilot embeddings to the associated trained expert for each domain as the \emph{pilot embedding library}.
+This overall process is only performed once.
+During inference, when given an input query, a \emph{routing mechanism} determines the appropriate expert by calculating the similarity score between the input query embedding and the pilot embeddings in the pilot embedding library, and then choosing the expert with the highest average similarity score.
+This design allows for the flexible addition or removal of domain-specific experts without requiring any further training of the routing mechanism.
+To get into specifics:

-We use Contriever~\citep{izacard2021unsupervised} as the base encoder and train parameter-efficient LoRA~\citep{Hu2021LoRALA} for each domain as the gate for that domain keeping the model lightweight.
-For example, in the case of Figure~\ref{fig:ours}, \ours includes a base encoder with three gates~(experts): Gate A, Gate B, and Gate C, and the Expert Encoder A is composed of the base encoder with Gate A (LoRA trained on a dataset from domain A) added.
-This approach allows for the flexible addition or removal of domain-specific gates, enabling various gate combinations without requiring further training for the routing mechanism.